 Please note we are currently only operating in the US and Canada but hope to one day expand across the globe.

 Julia has been fly fishing since 1999 when she took a weekend intro class.
-She is co-founder of Rising to the Fly and a liaison with United Women on the Fly.
+She is co-founder of Rising to the Fly as well as a member of the California Fly Fisher magazine editorial board and a member of the Program Committee for iFishiBelong.

 Julia’s Favorite Fly Fishing Moment: The first time I landed a fish completely on my own.
 I set up my own rod, tied all my own knots, chose the fly, chose the part of the river I wanted to fish and landed the fish all by myself.
 It certainly wasn't the biggest fish but I had a huge sense of accomplishment .